Sergio Llull: National team career

 As a member of the junior Spain national basketball teams, Llull won the gold medal at the 2004 FIBA Europe Under-18 Championship, and he won the silver medal at the 2007 FIBA Europe Under-20 Championship.
 He has also played with the senior men's Spain national basketball team.

 Llull won the gold medal at the 2019 FIBA World Cup, three gold medals at the EuroBasket, in 2009, 2011, and 2015.
 He also won the silver medal at the 2012 Summer Olympics, the bronze medal at the EuroBasket 2013, and the bronze medal at the 2016 Summer Olympics.
 He also played at the 2010 FIBA World Championship, and at the 2014 FIBA World Cup.

+Llull competed at the 2020 Summer Olympics and the 2024 Summer Olympics.

 Player profile

 Early in his career, Llull was known for his straight line speed, jumping ability, and open court fast break dunks.
 Later in his career, he has been known for his long-distance 3 point shooting, and clutch shots.
 Llull averaged a PIR of 16.8 in the EuroLeague, during the 2016–17 season.

 He can play at either the point guard or shooting guard position.
 He spent the early part of his club EuroLeague career playing as a shooting guard, and then switched to the point guard position later in his club career.
 In the senior men's Spain national team, he has mainly played at the shooting guard position.